 Risk Recommendation Secretariat Management Responsible Due date

 comment action party

 after ministerial

 approval.

 GPIC has updated the

 existed monitoring

 forms and relevant

 checklists for SRs

 monitoring purposes

 and a similar format

 will be requested to be

 used for the respective

 SSRs monitoring.

 See paragraph 9

 Secretariat

 comment:

 The LFA and the

 Secretariat will

 monitor progress in

 implementing this

 recommendation.

 Restrictive legal environment t

-The restrictive legal environment ent affects grant programs im plementation and may result in a failure to mee t set targets.
+The restrictive legal environme ent affects grant programs im plementation and may result in a failure to mee et set targets. -

-13. The Criminal Code of GPIC, in conjunction GPIC contributed CCM/GPIC Ongoing
+13. The Criminal Code of • GPIC, in conjunction GPIC contributed CCM/GPIC Ongoing

-Georgia prosecutes with the CCM, should to a law on COM/ GI IC Oligonia
+Georgia prosecutes with the CCM, should to a law on efforts to influence ongoing

 production and trade of continue advocacy for addiction, in 2009, and motivate senior-

 illegal drugs (article 260, adoption of the draft that has not yet

-Criminal Code) as well as legislation on drug been adopted by
+Criminal Code) as well as legislation on drug been adopted by being coordinated by

-purchase, use or addiction and ensure the parliament.
+purchase, use or addiction and ensure the parliament. the CCM.
+In 2012,

 possession without more active The CCM is aware additional efforts are

 evidence of a medical engagement of other of the issue.
 Harm on agenda to ensure

 prescription (article stakeholders, e.g., UN Reduction groups support of relevant

 273) 5 .
 The Round 2 grant and other bi- and are lobbying this governmental